A challenging trek over a series of lesser-known peaks in the National Park.

-At the other side of the Waun-oer ridge is Bwlch Llyn Bach pass (small lake pass).
+At the other side of the Waen-oer ridge is Bwlch Llyn Bach (small lake pass).
 There used to be a lake at the top of the pass before the A487 road was built through it.
-It was near this lake that criminals were thrown from the top of a rock called Llam y Lladron (robbers' leap) to their deaths!
+It was near this lake that criminals were thrown to their deaths from the top of a rock called Llam y Lladron (Robbers’ Leap)!

 During the 16th century, Dinas Mawddwy was home to a band of highwaymen and bandits known as The Red Bandits of Mawddwy.
 It is said their name derives from their fiery-red hair.

 The Bandits of Mawddwy had their own routines and rituals that instilled fear into the area’s inhabitants.
 Much of the Bandits escapades are rooted in folklore; however, some historical records do exist—namely their murder of Baron Lewis ab Owen as revenge for sentencing members of the group to the gallows.

 Hugh Jones, Maesglasau

 The Waen-oer Ridge route will take you through the Maesglasau valley—home to Hugh Jones (1749–1825), a Welsh poet and hymnist.
 Hugh Jones’ most well-known work is the hymn ‘O!
 Tyn y gorchydd yn y mynydd hwn’ (Oh!
 Remove the cover in this mountain).

 The hymn inspires Angharad Price’s award-winning novel O!
 Tyn y Gorchudd.
 The novel is an imaginary autobiography of the author’s great-aunt who lived in Maesglasau.
 It is considered a Welsh literary masterpiece, comprising an intimate portrayal of Welsh rural society during the 20th century.